RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-introduction.md

-# First steps to author a case.
+# Case Authoring - Introduction

 In this section you will learn: